windviki/pvm/README.md

    And you can use it without version hint so that it will use the last (or the default) vesion automatically.

-## TODO:

-1. Scan virtual environments.
-(Env:WORKON_HOME)

-2. The version_name can be virtualenv name.
+9. Now pvm scans virtual environments (Env:WORKON_HOME).
+The version_name can be virtualenv name.

+    `python -mynlpenv example.py`

+    `workon mynlpenv`

+   'workon' will keep the activated python env in console just like how virtualenv workon works.

+   But virtual envs created after the initialization will not be added into PVM configuration automatically (We don't want to scan the venv dirs every time).
+So you can add your virtual envs into configuration by hand.